TIBHannover/python-ecology-lesson/_episodes/00-before-we-start.md

 questions:
   - "What is Python and why should I learn it?"
 objectives:
-  - "Describe the purpose of the editor, console, help, variable explorer and file explorer panes in Spyder."
+  - "Describe the purpose of the editor, console, help, variable explorer and file explorer panes of an IDE."
   - "Organize files and directories for a set of analyses as a Python project, and understand the purpose of the working directory."
   - "Know where to find help."